saphanaacademy/Spatial/ESRI_S4HANA/exercises/sdiConfig.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdidpa4b.jpg">

-* In the Register Agent dialogue fill in the Agent Name and leave the Host Name default entry.
+* In the Register Agent dialogue fill in the Agent Name and leave the default entry for the Agent Hostname.

 ```
 Agent Name: DPAgent
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sdidpa4c.jpg">

+* Press the Register button.

 * Once the Agent is regsitered you need to register the Adapter that you need to connect to your S/4HANA system.
 Select the ABAP Adapter and then click on the Register Adapter button.